 Contagious diseases spread rapidly under such conditions.
 At least half of all children died before reaching age 5, while the average age of death for those who survived into adulthood was around 40 for men and 35 for women, who faced the added threat of dying in childbirth.

 Even the wealthy were not immune from the effects of sickness.
 Unlike modern cities where the rich live in their own neighborhoods segregated from the poor, people of all social levels lived closely together in Greek and Roman cities.
 Thus any disease that struck the poor was likely to affect the rich also unless they escaped to their farms in the neighboring countryside.
 The elites did enjoy healthier diets and had more ways of caring for their bodies than the poor, including regular exercise at the local gymnasium, and they could also afford the services of a physician when they needed one.
-If local treatments proved ineffectual, they could afford to travel to a regional treatment center seeking better care, as Lucius does in these narratives.
+If local treatments proved ineffectual, they could afford to travel to a regional treatment center seeking better care, as Lucius does in my novel, A Rooster for Asklepios.

 Wealthy citizens who had good genes, healthy constitutions, and a lot of luck might have lived into their 60s or even 70s, but few would have reached their 80s, and most would have been seriously debilitated by then.
 Among the poor, it would have been unusual for children to grow up with living grandparents.
 Sickness and death were a constant feature of life for people at all social levels.